 So how do we define "superior" companies?
 To subjectively rely on general impressions about the management, brand awareness or public profile and the like runs many risks.
 We would prefer to measure a set of variables that give evidence of a history of above average performance and the characteristics we favour are superior growth, superior profitability and below average use of financial leverage.
-Using these criteria we conducted a review of the portfolio of the Platinum International Fund (PIF), which the MLC-Platinum Global Fund's portfolio closely resembles, and ranked each of our holdings in PIF's portfolio against our investment universe.
+Using these criteria we conducted a review of the portfolio of the unlisted Platinum International Fund (PIF), which the portfolio of Platinum Capital Limited (PMC) closely resembles, and ranked each of our holdings in PIF's portfolio against our investment universe.
 (For those wishing to know exactly how we build this ranking, please refer to the Appendix at the end of this report.)